seancorfield/honeysql/README.md

 => ["TRUNCATE films"]
 ```

-### Unions
+### Set operations

-Queries may be united within a :union or :union-all keyword:
+Queries may be combined within a :union, :union-all, :intersect or :except keyword:

 ```clojure
 (sql/format {:union [(-> (select :*) (from :foo))